 The Rusty Bicycle

 Casual dining, cheap eats

-You’ll be welcomed like a local at this friendly neighbourhood, back-street pub and beer garden in east Oxford.
-The easy-going menu features burgers made with dry-aged prime cuts, wood-fired pizzas and healthier options such as a bowl of kale Caesar salad.
+You’ll be welcomed like a local at this friendly neighbourhood back-street pub and beer garden in east Oxford.
+The easy-going menu features burgers made with dry-aged prime cuts, wood-fired pizzas and healthier options such as bowls of kale Caesar salad.
 Craft beers include the pub’s own small-batch-brewed Dodo lager.
-Mains from £7.50.
+Mains from £8.50.

 Casual dining, special occasions

 This contemporary hotel brasserie in the city centre is the perfect pitstop for a light lunch after a morning's sightseeing.
-The handsome interior, with its exposed brick, flagstone floors, marble-topped bar and large arch windows, is flooded with light.
-Mediterranean-style dishes may include seabass carpaccio with chilli, lemon and basil and a spicy Italian sausage and red pepper pizza.
+The handsome interior, with its exposed brick, flagstone floors, marble-topped bar and large arch windows is flooded with light.
+Mediterranean-style dishes may include spinach and ricotta ravioli with pine nuts and basil or a spicy Italian sausage and red pepper pizza.
 On a sunny day, ask for a table on the secluded terrace.
-Mains from £11.50
+Mains from £15.95.

 Five foodie places to try

 Open daily, this 18th-century market is the place to come for everything from fresh meat and fish to Korean food.
 Don’t miss the Oxford Cheese Company's jaw-dropping display.

 Monthly street food events in Oxford Castle Quarter play host to local traders such as The Souvlaki Brothers and Goujon Monkey (that's fish and chips served from a vintage Citroën van).